pydsgz/DeepVOG/README.md

 ![https://i.imgur.com/0zc13mv.png](https://i.imgur.com/0zc13mv.png)<br/>
 From now on, you can follow the instruction within the interface and do offline analysis on your videos.<br/>

-For docker user, you may call the command below:<br/>
+For docker users, you may call the command below:<br/>
 ```
 $ docker run --runtime=nvidia -it --rm -v /path_to_your_base_dir:/mnt yyhhoi/deepvog:v1.0.0 bash deepvog
 or